aws-samples/awsome-distributed-training/3.test_cases/1.megatron-lm/README.md

 To run a test case you will go through a series of steps described below:

-1. Build the data preprocessing container.
+1. Prepare your environment
-2. Pre-process the data using a tokenizer and the preprocessing container.
+2. Build a container, download, and pre-process the data
-3. Build the container for distributed training
-4. Train!
+3. Train!

 We describe the steps below for Slurm and EKS users.